-The warm environment Cristina created, fueled by the traditional Portuguese dishes from the Alentejo region, brought us together in a powerful way.
+The warm environment Cristina created in the Lisbon cooking class and the traditional Alentejo dishes brought us together in a powerful way.

 At that table, “the center of the universe”, from about 8:00 pm to 11:00 pm, we crossed geographic barriers and shared a special moment.

 A moment that was only made possible through food.

 “I believe that any people’s story is every people’s story, and that from stories, we can all learn something to enrich our lives.”

 – Harriette Gillem Robinet, from If You Please, President Lincoln

 Eating with a Portuguese family and learning about the local Portuguese culture is a wonderful way to get more out of your travels to Portugal.

 If you are not staying with locals, take a Lisbon cooking class and learn how to make traditional Portuguese dishes from a local.
 This cooking class in Lisbon also offers a market tour where you can learn about Portuguese culture and gastronomy.

 Click below and book your cooking class in Lisbon.